humblelad/security-engineer-interview-questions/README.md

 13. What is a XHR request and also explain the readyState property.
 14. As an Offensive security engineer, how can you use Exponential backoff method during a particular pentest?
 15. What would you suggest the Junior Backend Developer in your company who wants help in designing simple check/prevention to fix File path traversals attacks ?
+16. A major fintech company's payment application, processing over 1 million transactions daily, recently experienced a security incident where unauthorized access was detected due to compromised authentication tokens.
+The investigation revealed that the token revocation system failed to properly invalidate tokens across all services, allowing attackers to continue using revoked tokens for up to 30 minutes after users logged out.
+How would you implement a proper token revocation system?